-The cinematography Oscar race is wide-open this season.
-Period movies dominate the race, from Robert Richardson’s 35mm film flashback to 1969 in Quentin Tarantino’s “Once Upon a Time in Hollywood,” Rodrigo Prieto’s 35mm film/digital hybrid saga of mob life in Martin Scorsese’s “The Irishman,” Lawrence Sher’s large-format digital deep dive into a gritty 80s New York-infused Gotham City for Todd Phillips’ “Joker,” and Roger Deakins’ bold, experimental real-time/continuous take journey into the trenches of World War I for Sam Mendes’ “1917,” to Jarin Blaschke’s black-and-white 35mm film rendering of 1890s Gothic psychological horror for Robert Eggers’ “The Lighthouse.”
+This year’s Oscar race for cinematography is dedicated to period pieces: Roger Deakins’ tour de force, continuous-shot experiment for “1917,” Sam Mendes’ bold World War I thriller; Robert Richardson’s colorful look at Quentin Tarantino’s “Once Upon a Time in Hollywood,” Rodrigo Prieto’s digital/Kodak 35mm film saga of mob life in Martin Scorsese’s “The Irishman,” Lawrence Sher’s large-format digital deep dive into a New York-infused Gotham City (circa ’81) for Todd Phillips’ “Joker,” and Jarin Blaschke’s black-and-white 35mm film rendering of 1890s Gothic psychological horror for Robert Eggers’ “The Lighthouse.”

-However, the early favorites are Richardson and Prieto for their brilliant work on Best Picture frontrunners “Once Upon a Time in Hollywood” and “The Irishman.”
 For Richardson, the challenge was finding the right look for depicting 1969 at the end of the golden age and the rise of the counterculture in Hollywood.
-He achieved high color saturation with hints of blue and deeper skin tones, and pushed the grain for a crisp look.
+He shot on Kodak 35mm film and achieved high color saturation with hints of blue and deeper skin tones, and pushed the grain for a crisp look.
 In that way, he conveyed a smooth quality of LA for this intersection of fiction and reality about has-been TV star Rick Dalton (Leonardo DiCaprio) and his stunt-double/buddy Cliff Booth (Brad Pitt) on a collision course with the mass murders at the home of Roman Polanski and Sharon Tate (Margot Robbie) by the Manson Family.

 Roger Deakins (“1917”)